Emmanuel Dennis: Club Brugge

-Club Brugge announced on 30 May 2017 that they had signed Dennis on a four-year-deal for a fee of €1.2 million.
+Club Brugge announced on 30 May 2017 that they had signed Dennis on a four-year deal for a fee of €1.2 million.
 He was given the number 42 jersey shirt.
 Dennis started the season extremely well, scoring five goals in six matches, including one on his debut on 26 July 2017 to İstanbul Başakşehir, a 3–3 draw and a brace three days later in the league over Lokeren, which finished in a 4–0 victory.

 On 1 October 2019, Dennis scored twice in a 2–2 draw at the Santiago Bernabéu Stadium against Real Madrid in the group stage of the 2019–20 UEFA Champions League season.

+Dennis claimed three league titles during his time at Club Brugge, in 2017–18, 2019–20, and in 2020–21, spending the second half of the season on loan at 1.
+FC Köln, but having playing minutes in the first-half of the season to claim a league winners medal.

 1. FC Köln

 On 25 January 2021, Bundesliga side 1.
 FC Köln announced that they had signed Dennis on a loan deal until the end of the season.
 He made a total of nine league appearances during his time in Germany.